Seba Camp overlooks a lovely permanent lagoon.

 Drinks included: Bottled water, soft drinks, local beers and spirits and a selection of (usually) South African red and white wines are included.
 Champagne and imported wines and spirits will cost extra.
 Special requests can be accommodated, if notice is given in advance.

-Attitude towards children: Children over the age of 6 years are welcome at Seba Camp.
+Attitude towards children: Children are welcome at Seba Camp.

-Property’s age restrictions: Seba Camp accepts children aged 6 years and over, however a private vehicle needs to be pre-booked for families with children between the ages of 6 and 12.
+Property’s age restrictions: No age limit, which is unusual for camps in Botswana.
+However, a private vehicle needs to be pre-booked for families with younger children.
 Children up to the age of 16 must share a tent with an adult.
 13 is the minimum age for full walking activities.

 Special activities & services: Guided nature walks around camp for children can be arranged.
 There is also a children's menu available, and babysitting can be arranged on request.
 Children's packs are also handed out and include: puzzle books, colouring books, pencils and a magnifying glass.
 The family tents have a sandpit and toy box.

-Generally recommended for children: Yes – Seba is one of the more welcoming camps for families with children.
+Generally recommended for children: Yes, within reason – Seba is one of the more welcoming camps for families with children.
 We particularly like the family-style accommodation, flexible dining options and special features such as the toys and a sandpit.

 Notes: Parents should be very aware that the camp is unfenced, and wildlife – including elephant – is known to wander through.
 The camp is in close proximity to open water and we recommend that children must be under the constant supervision of their parents.